Kanban-Zai/kanban-zai-version-1.0/core-omg.md

 * must pass the idea-rom

 # 2: IDEA
-* Has acceptance criteria
 * Must have a value proposition

 # 3: READY
 * Must be estimated

 # 4: WIP
-* Acceptance Criteria completed
+* Must be the top card

 # 5: ACCEPTED
-* quality
+* quality measured

 # 4: COMPLETED
 * has been merged into master